 - Coat your lure with a thin layer of Vaseline.

-Part 1 of How to Make a Basic Swimbait Mold
+Part 1: How to Make a Basic Fishing Lure Molds

 - Fill in your small aluminum pan with Plaster of Paris.